priyanshudey11/COVID-19-SARS-B-cell-Prediction/README.md

 cd COVID-19-SARS-B-cell-Prediction
 Install necessary R packages:

-Ensure that you have R installed, then use the following command to install required packages:
+Ensure that you have R installed, then use the following command to install the required packages:

 R Packages
 install.packages(c("tidyverse"," "))

 ## Contributions
 This project was completed as part of the STAT 400 Statistical Modeling II course.
-Under the guidence and instructions Matt Slifko
+Under the guidance and instructions Matt Slifko

 Group members include:

-Priyanshu Dey: pkd5228@psu.edu
+- Priyanshu Dey: pkd5228@psu.edu
-Elizabeth Marchini: erm5580@psu.edu
+- Elizabeth Marchini: erm5580@psu.edu
-Adam Torres Encarnacion : art5809@psu.edu
+- Adam Torres Encarnacion : art5809@psu.edu
 Each member contributed to data analysis, model development, and report preparation.

 ## Acknowledgments